Qiansan/Algorithm/README.md

 # Algorithm
 Maze Problem:
 Find the path in a maze from the start point to the end point.
-The input should look like:
+An example input is in below:

 5 5